Frequently Asked Questions

 "Rot" refers to the decay or decomposition of wood or other organic materials due to fungal growth.
 Addressing rot before painting is crucial because painting over rotted wood will not only fail to remedy the problem but may also exacerbate it.

-We use a wide range of products and select products based on the type of project and desired finish.
-Check out our Products page to learn more!
+We use a wide range of products and select products, here at Phinney Ridge Painting, based on the type of project and desired finish.

 We cover floors with floor paper and place furniture in the center of the room, covered in plastic.
-We make sure to take all precautions in protecting your belongings and will discuss a strategy with you before we start the project.
+At Phinney Ridge Painting, we make sure to take all precautions in protecting your belongings and will discuss a strategy with you before we start the project.

-Our standard process is to lightly scuff sand by hand any trim to de-gloss the surface to allow proper paint adhesion.
+The standard process at Phinney Ridge Painting is to lightly scuff sand by hand any trim to de-gloss the surface to allow proper paint adhesion.
 If oil-based paint or hi-sheen paint is present, we will add a power sand and a bonding primer coat if deemed necessary.
 Any nicks and dings in the walls, ceilings, or trim will be filled, sanded, and spot-primed.

 A typical interior paint project can take between 6 and 10 days depending on the size and if we are also painting the trim.
 Trim and door painting often take as long as the walls and ceilings combined.

 Yes!
-We offer free color consultations for almost all of our interior and exterior projects to ensure you get the professional help that these challenging decisions sometimes require.
+We offer free color consultations, at Phinney Ridge Painting, for almost all of our interior and exterior projects to ensure you get the professional help that these challenging decisions sometimes require.
 We believe this is key to making sure you are happy with the end result and our paint job looks good.

 No. Because interiors are not affected by the elements.
 The biggest factor that determines longevity is how the surfaces are used and/or abused by the homeowner.
 Because we cannot control use and wear and tear, we cannot warranty interior finishes.
-However, just like with our exteriors, all of our products and processes are geared towards long-term durability.
+However, just like with our exteriors, all of Phinney Ridge Painting's products and processes are geared towards long-term durability.

 A combination of plastic, paper, drop clothes, etc. are used to mask off things we need to cover and protect.
-These things include walkways, decks, windows, roof lines, etc. In some cases, we will even remove things such as doors and mounting hardware if it saves time or produces a better result.
+These things include walkways, decks, windows, roof lines, etc. In some cases, at Phinney Ridge Painting, we will even remove things such as doors and mounting hardware if it saves time or produces a better result.

 Preparation is the key to a long-lasting paint job.
-On older siding where lead is present, we like to use the Paint Shaver Pro mechanical stripping system which quickly and safely strips the paint down to bare wood while collecting all the paint chips into the EPA-certified HEPA vacuums.
+On older siding where lead is present, at Phinney Ridge Painting, we like to use the Paint Shaver Pro mechanical stripping system which quickly and safely strips the paint down to bare wood while collecting all the paint chips into the EPA-certified HEPA vacuums.

 Want To Learn More?